4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Must-try seafood pancakes: Look for the stall near the boat office, 60฿ for five pieces

-And if you see any traditional Thai desserts, grab them – our Thai friends actually make special trips here just to buy these.
-Must try: Coconut ice cream if you haven’t already the versions here are fabulous.
+If you see traditional Thai desserts, grab them.
+Our Thai friends make special trips here just for those.
+And if you haven’t tried coconut ice cream yet, the versions here are worth the detour.

 Quick Essentials